willfish/cv/index.md

   <em>Debian</em>
 </p>

-**MyDrive Solutions - Senior Software Engineer**
-`July 2014 - October 2019`
+**MyDrive Solutions - Senior Software Engineer (Permanent)** `July 2014 - October 2019`

 Achievements

 - Migrated our CI solution from a self-hosted Jenkins to codebuild and codepipeline
 - Migrated applications from EC2 to ECS with terraform by dockerising and then validating the transition from lower to upper environments
-- Build out of a Ruby on Rails phone platform to capture, handle and offload trip data from mobile phones to the MyDrive data pipeline
+- Built out of a Ruby on Rails phone platform to capture, handle and offload trip data from mobile phones to the MyDrive data pipeline
 - Designed and built an end-to-end test suite using RSpec to validate integrations of live services and prove core user journeys were not degraded by development activities

 Responsibilities